One of the most important things to know when baking Fimo is the perfect time and temperature to get the best results.

 The correct temperature for Fimo polymer clay

-Oven heat settings are wildly inaccurate.
+Domestic oven heat settings are wildly inaccurate.
 I had no idea how far off the standard oven was until I used an oven thermometer (this is my preferred choice at the moment).
-Now I even use it when cooking food!
+Now I use for the air fryer in my home studio/shed where I do most of my crafting/making but also now use use it even when cooking food!

 I also preheat my oven with the clay inside it before increasing the temperature to the baking temperature.
 This can help to prevent sudden temperature changes that can cause the clay to warp.